Dot Cotton: Nick

 In March 2014, Dot is told by the police that Nick has died of respiratory failure from a heroin overdose the previous week.
-One of the police officers who breaks the news to Dot is Nick's son Charlie Cotton, although it is later revealed that he is impersonating a police officer.
-Charlie explains that he was conceived from a brief marriage Nick had with his mother Yvonne.
-During the funeral, Charlie and undertaker Les Coker prevent Dot from looking in the coffin.
+One of the police officers who breaks the news to Dot is Nick's son Charlie Cotton (Declan Bennett) although it is later revealed that he is impersonating a police officer.
+Charlie explains that he was conceived from a brief marriage Nick had with his mother Yvonne (Pauline McLynn).
+During the funeral, Charlie and undertaker Les Coker (Roger Sloman) prevent Dot from looking in the coffin.
 Dot is suspicious and invites Yvonne to tell the truth and she assures Dot that Charlie is her grandson.
-A few weeks later, Carol Jackson asks Charlie for advice, when he leaves his phone at her house, she answers a call and discovers that Nick is still alive.
+A few weeks later, Dot's stepdaughter Carol Jackson (Lindsey Coulson) asks Charlie for advice, when he leaves his phone at her house, she answers a call and discovers that Nick is still alive.

 Nick reappears in Albert Square seven months after his faked death.
-Ronnie takes an instant dislike to him and tries to bribe him to leave but Nick returns for Charlie and Ronnie's wedding.
+Charlie's fiancée Ronnie Mitchell (Samantha Womack) takes an instant dislike to him and tries to bribe him to leave, but Nick returns for Charlie and Ronnie's wedding.
 Nick decides to get revenge on Ronnie and cuts the brakes of her car.
-After the wedding, Roxy, Charlie and Ronnie are involved in an accident which hits and later kills Emma Summerhayes, while Ronnie ends up in a coma but survives.
+After the wedding, Charlie, Ronnie and her sister Roxy (Rita Simons) are involved in a car accident which hits and later kills Emma Summerhayes (Anna Acton), while Ronnie ends up in a coma but survives.
 Yvonne discovers that Nick cut the brakes of the car.
 Yvonne tells Charlie but he does not believe her until he catches Nick with some of the money Ronnie used to bribe him.
 Then Nick implicates Yvonne in Ronnie's accident, so Charlie asks them both to leave.
 Dot hides Nick next door and obtains heroin for Nick.
 Later she finds him unconscious, Nick regains consciousness briefly but later dies in Dot's arms, in the same location that Reg Cox was discovered 30 years earlier.